Logo EPFL, École polytechnique fédérale de Lausanne

 Description:

-In this project, the student will work closely with the other team members to develop data collection pipelines during the experiments of a sensorized amphibious robot and, optionally, use them to collect and analyze experimental data.
-Specifically, the student needs to:
+In this project, the student will work closely with other team members to develop data collection pipelines for experiments with an amphibious robot, and use these pipelines to collect and analyze experimental data.
+Specifically, the student will:

-• Synchronize data collected from multiple resources: cameras, force sensors, motors, etc.
+• Synchronize data collected from multiple sources, including cameras, force sensors, motors, and other onboard sensors.

-• Visualize the data collected in Mujoco viewer, RViz, Blender, or other 3D visualizers.
+• Visualize the collected data in MuJoCo viewer, RViz, Blender, or other 3D visualization tools.

-The student is expected to be familiar with programming in C/C++ and Python, using ROS2, and robot kinematics.
-Experience with Docker, Linux kernel, communication protocols, and computer vision algorithms would be a bonus.
+The student is expected to be familiar with programming in C/C++ and Python, ROS 2, and robot kinematics.
+Experience with Docker, Linux kernel development, communication protocols, and computer vision algorithms would be a plus.

-The student who is interested in this project shall send the following materials to the assistant: (1) resume, (2) transcript showing relevant courses and grades, and (3) other materials that can demonstrate their skills and project experience (such as videos, slides, code repositories, etc.).
+Students interested in this project should send the following materials to the project assistant: (1) a resume, (2) a transcript showing relevant courses and grades, and (3) any additional materials that demonstrate their skills and project experience, such as videos, slides, code repositories, or previous project reports.

-Last edited: 17/01/2026
+Last edited: 17/06/2026

 758 – Optimization of compliant structure designs in a salamander robot using physics simulation